dsanmartin/ngen-kutral/README.md

 ```

-Add the following line to your ~/.profile or ~/.bash_profile file.
+Add the following line to your ~/.profile, ~/.bash_profile or ~/.bashrc file according to SO configuration.
 ```
 export PYTHONPATH=$PYTHONPATH:/path/you/put/the/repository/ngen-kutral/widlfire
 ```